 - Family therapy

-By coming to Crestview, you’ll learn there are other ways to manage your stress aside from using drugs.
-We hope you’ll find these skills useful at preventing a relapse.
+By coming to Crestview Recovery, you’ll learn there are other ways to manage your stress aside from using drugs.
+We hope you’ll find these skills useful at preventing relapse as well.
 That’s why we also provide you with a strong aftercare program.
 We want you to achieve sobriety and then remain that way for life.

 Our center provides a welcoming, relaxing atmosphere.
-In this way, we can ensure that you feel comfortable enough to participate in treatment fully.
-Clients are also more likely to stay when they feel at home rather than in a hospital.
+In this environment, we can ensure that you feel comfortable enough to participate in treatment fully.
+Clients are also more likely to stay when they feel at home, rather than in a hospital.

 Learn the Connection between Stress and Drug Use

 During Stress Awareness Month, people often learn the connection between anxiety and their substance abuse problem.
-Many will seek help from a professional treatment center such as Crestview.
-We welcome everyone regardless of their source of stress.
-Please contact us at 8662620531 if you too are struggling.
+Many will seek help from a professional treatment center such as Crestview Recovery.
+We welcome everyone, regardless of their source of stress.
+Please contact us at 8662620531 to learn more.